M66B/FairEmail/docs/FAQ-ka-rGE.md

 * *attachment*: download attachment
 * *sync*: synchronize local and remote messages
 * *subscribe*: subscribe to remote folder
-* *rensa*: ta bort alla meddelanden från fjärrmappen
+* *purge*: delete all messages from remote folder
-* *skicka*: skicka meddelande
+* *send*: send message
-* *existerar*: kontrollera om meddelandet finns
+* *exists*: check if message exists
-* *regel*: exekvera regel på text
+* *rule*: execute rule on body text

-Åtgärder behandlas endast när det finns en anslutning till e-postservern eller vid manuell synkronisering.
-Se även [denna FAQ](#user-content-faq16).
+Operations are processed only when there is a connection to the email server or when manually synchronizing.
+See also [this FAQ](#user-content-faq16).

 <br />

 <a name="faq4"></a>
-**(4) Hur kan jag använda ett ogiltigt säkerhetsintyg / tomt lösenord / plain text-anslutning?**
+**(4) How can I use an invalid security certificate / empty password / plain text connection?**

 *...
-Obetrodd ... inte i certifikat ...*
+Untrusted ... not in certificate ...*
 <br />
 *...
-Ogiltigt säkerhetscertifikat (Kan inte verifiera serverns identitet) ...*
+Invalid security certificate (Can't verify identity of server) ...*

 You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).